Friday, February 19, 2021

 A square wave signal is not useable as the pulse width must remain constant while varying the frequency!

-Leading edge is set to 300 ns, Pulse width is 4 μs and trailing edge 2.25 μs.
-(Ludlum's Pulser actually has a trailing edge of the pulses at 5 μs due to their circuit - I made my pulses wider and more defined with a steeper trailing edge instead but this aspect is fully adjustable with my Generator).
+• Trailing edge 2.25 μs.
+(Ludlum's Pulser actually has a trailing edge of the pulses at 5 μs due to their circuit - I made my pulses wider and more defined with a steeper trailing edge instead, but this aspect is fully adjustable with the generator).

 GM tubes in general produce very short pulses as they are quenched by the halogen gas in the tube so they can reset for the next count and different tubes have different "dead time" - for example LND7311 in the Ludlum 44-9 is twice as faster (minimum dead-time of 20 μs) than its low-voltage "sibling" LND7317 (minimum dead-time 40 μs).